-Recently updated on: October 16, 2023
+Recently updated on: December 11, 2023

 Lending money is one tricky subject because it can make but more likely break relationships.

-As a personal rule, I don't take loans from friends and family members, and I'm incredibly cautious about lending money.
-I may appear to be stingy or kuripot at times, but I'll take it as a compliment.
+As a personal rule, I don’t take loans from friends and family members, and I’m incredibly cautious about lending money.

 So, by limiting the potential problem caused by debt, I am also narrowing the possibility of these damaged relationships.

 Money topics, including the debt cycle, are uncomfortable topics to discuss in a typical Filipino setup.
-However, these topics are essential to address earlier if we are to stop the rat race cycle.

-Though it may appear to be normal to get into debt, I promise you it's not!
-And if you're a fresh graduate or a single young professional, you must learn how to avoid stepping into the debt trap.
+Though it may appear normal to get into debt, I promise you it’s not!
+And if you’re a fresh graduate or a single young professional, you must learn how to avoid stepping into the debt trap.

 Personal finance is one of the advocacies of this blog, so I’ll share my thoughts when someone asks if they can borrow money.